Maintenance payments

 - Select 'Maintenance Payments received'.

-- Input all information about the maintenance payments you expect to receive in 2024.
+- Input all information about the maintenance payments you expect to receive in the current year.

 If you have no Pay As You Earn (PAYE) income, you must pay the Income Tax, USC and PRSI due under self-assessment.